alttch/eva3/doc/cli.rst

 EVA shell
 ---------

-EVA shell (**eva-shell**) is a primary CLI tool.
-It allows you to manage local system as well as calling other tools directly from CLI interactive command line.
+EVA shell (**eva-shell** or **eva** for single commands) is a primary CLI tool.
+It allows you to manage local system as well as calling other tools/subshells directly from CLI interactive command line.

 With EVA shell you can install updates, backup and restore configuration, start and stop EVA components.